8patricia25/auto-annotated-portfolio-cb656/content/pages/blog/post-two.md

 date: '2021-11-03'
 author: content/data/team/doris-soto.json
 excerpt: More context that may or may not be helpful
-media:
-  url: /images/post-4.png
-  altText: altText of the image
-  caption: Caption of the image
-  elementId: ''
-  type: ImageBlock
 bottomSections:
   - elementId: ''
     type: RecentPostsSection